Emily sat cross-legged on

 Emily's mouth fell open but no sound came out.

-"I know."
-Gwen answered her silence with a grin.
+"I know," said Gwen, answering her silence.
 "Dad doesn't know what to do with it because it'll take too much work to repair and apparently it's not useful for parts."

 "I'm not surprised," Emily nodded.
 "This is a Voyager class X-7.
 They run on Mark 7 Fusion Drive engines.
 If you tried to take it apart without the proper equipment you could melt half of Kelvindale."